The ultimate UX checklist to help you perfect your design process and create your best web and mobile UI designs yet

 If you’ve ever wondered how to organize each stage of your process in a smooth flow, right from research through to user feedback, then you’re in the right place.
 Our UX checklist breaks down all the design process into 9 steps.
 You’re one read away from your strongest ever UX design!

 UX checklist item #1— do your UX research

 You’ve heard of the wheel, right?
 Correct, it’s already been invented (and designed, and prototyped).
 Which means you don’t have to waste time reinventing it.
-So start out researching your competition – how do they solve common problems, and could you do it better?
+So the first item on your UX checklist should be to start out researching your competition – how do they solve common problems, and could you do it better?
 Combine this with an analysis of your existing user feedback, garnered from surveys, customer comments and an in-depth data analysis to save a ton of time at the customer testing stage.
 Plus if you do the groundwork now you’ll know what hasn’t been tried yet, meaning you can fill the gaps that no one else has noticed.